davidrhoden/davidrhoden-basic-netlify/timeline/stacks-bigtop-nov-9-2009.md

 ---
-title: The Stacks played the Big Top again
+title: The Stacks played the Big Top again.
 date: 2005-01-09T22:00:00.000Z
 summary: What happened to the velvet curtains?
 excerpt: What happened to the velvet curtains?